okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-refresh-tokens/main/nodeexpress/refreshusingthesdk.md

-## Option 1: Refresh using the Javascript SDK
+## Option 1: Refresh tokens using the Javascript SDK

 The Javascript SDK has built-in support for the auto-renewing of access and ID tokens.
 This behavior is enabled by default, but you can disable it by